-The fungibility discussion raises some issues relevant to those in the electric power industry.
-Namely potential discount factors are important and empirical studies have shown that discounts vary across different kinds of strategies in different locations in the country.
-This leads to Insight 11 greenhouse gas offsets from agricultural and forestry activities may not be perfect substitutes for offsets from other sources.
+Nevertheless these potential discount factors are important and empirical studies have shown that discounts vary across different kinds of strategies in different locations in the country.
+This leads to Insight 11 greenhouse gas emission offsets from agricultural and forestry activities may not be perfect substitutes for offsets from other sources.
 In addition, we should note that empirical studies have shown that when discounts are considered the portfolio composition changes.
 For example McCarl et al (2001) looked at the effect of permanence related sequestration discounts on portfolio share using a static AF sector model.
-In that study a 50% discount was applied to the price paid for agricultural soil carbon sequestration relative to tat paid for non sequestration arising from forest management and afforestation.
-Their results (Figure 8) show a portfolio composition shift with less sequestration and more biofuels leading to Insight 12: The consideration of fungibility or grading standards based discounts shifts the portfolio of ''best'' mitigation strategies.
+In that study a 50% discount was applied to the price paid for agricultural soil carbon sequestration relative to that paid for non sequestration offsets.
+Simultaneously a 25% emission reduction was applied to carbon sequestration arising from forest management and afforestation.
+The results (Figure 8) show a portfolio composition shift with less sequestration and more biofuels leading to Insight 12: The consideration of fungibility or grading standards based discounts shifts the portfolio of "best" mitigation strategies.